From a graphic designer to a UX designer

 I am incredibly lucky to have amazing training partners to help me prepare for competitions like the VIC State Jiu Jitsu Championship in 2023.

-Three athletes stand on a podium at the Victoria Jiu Jitsu Championship 2023.
+Me on the first place podium at the Victoria Jiu Jitsu Championship 2023

 After 5pm